mc08662/mc08662.github.io/index.md

 Moreover, my attraction to numerical methods led me to develop robust programming skills and work on different scientific programming languages.
 I am also an open-source software enthusiast.

+You can read more about my path so far bellow and find out more about the projects I was involved in, on [a dedicated page](https://mc08662.github.io/projects/).

 | [Academic Background](#academic-background) | [Professional Career](#professional-career) | [Work Dissemination](#work-dissemination) |

 ## Academic Background